atuline/FastLED-Demos/README.md

 In addition to several standalone demos, I have included a display template as well as aalight and aainfra, which support multiple display sequences, a demo mode, keyboard, IR remote and updated pushbutton control.

 I have also included fht_log, which uses the Sparkfun MEMS microphone and the FHT (Fast Hartley Transform) library to respond to sound in the frequency domain.
-Very cool
+Very cool.

 **aatemplate.ino** - A standard display template which can be re-used.

 **aalight.ino** - Runs on an Arduino connected to an LED strip.
 Compile aalight.ino, and it will include the other ino files in the directory.
 The structure for this code is based on funkboxing LED.
-In addition, to the FastLED library, it also requires a couple of other 3rd party libraries.
+In addition, to the FastLED library, it also requires a couple of other 3rd party libraries to support pushbutton and IR remote control.

 **aainfra.ino** - Runs on a 2nd Arduino with an IR sensor attached.
 Compile aainfra.ino and connect Tx of the 2nd Arduino to Rx of the first one.
 You will need to disconnect that in order to program the Arduinos.